‘You don’t have a voice:’ Congress weighs impact of forced arbitration on employees

 Carlson helped push for a bipartisan law Congress passed banning forced arbitration in employment lawsuits for sexual misconduct.

-Now, there’s a push to expand those protections to older Americans and people who experience race discrimination at work.
+Now, there’s a push to expand those protections to older Americans and people who experience racial discrimination at work.

 The Protecting Older Americans Act prohibits forced arbitration for age discrimination claims in the workplace.